Love affair with natures perfect fish

 Outdoorsguy

-10 thoughts on “Love affair with natures perfect fish”
+10 Replies to “Love affair with natures perfect fish”

 1. I certainly do my friend!
 I’m off to QC this weekend for a little stream fishing and then perhaps up to a lake but not sure where yet.
 Thinking north of colounge somewhere.
 Where are you headed?